mage2tv/magento-cache-clean/readme.md

 ```

 Usually I run the command once with the `--watch` switch when I start
-development, and when I make a change that isn't automatically deteceted (yet),
+development, and when I make a change that isn't automatically detected (yet),
 I run `bin/clean-cache.js` with the given cache types as a drop in replacement
 for `bin/magento cache:clean`.